ofanidariyan/Login-Mysql-Passpor-Express-NodeJS/README.md

 If you would like to download the code and try it for yourself:

 1. Clone the repo                     : `git clone git@github.com:ofanidariyan/LOGIN-MYSQL-NODEJS.git`
-1. Install packages                   : `npm install`
+1. Install library                    : `npm install`
-1. Edit and Konfigure your database   : `configDB.js`
+1. Edit and Configure your database   : `configDB.js`
 1. Import SQL database                : `node scripts/create_database.js`
 1. Run your nodeJs                    : `node index.js`
 1. Open your browser                  : `http://localhost:8080`